PhonePe/pulse/README.md

     "success": true, //Ignore.
 For internal use only.
     "code": "SUCCESS", //Ignore.
 For internal use only.
     "data": {
-        "states": [ //List of states where most number of users registered from, for a selected year-quarter combination.
+        "states": [ //List of states where the most number of users registered from, for a selected year-quarter combination.
             {
                 "name": "maharashtra", //State name
                 "registeredUsers": 37077537 //Number of registered users